Previous dayApril 19, 2026Next day

 7.1 km4--✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.3 earthquake 18 km W of Union City, Oklahoma with origin time 22:57 UTC on April 19, 2026.
+Reports of a magnitude 2.3 earthquake 18 km W of Union City, Oklahoma came in on April 19, 2026 at 22:57 UTC.
 A small number of nearby observers (4) submitted felt reports to the USGS.
-The event originated approximately 7.1 km below the surface, classifying it as shallow crustal.
+This was a shallow crustal earthquake, focused at 7.1 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 35.404°, -98.144°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 35.404°N, -98.144°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-19